Innovation-Information-Initiative/Innovation-Data-Processing-Scripts/contributing.md

 # How to contribute

-Thanks for wanting to contribute code to the I3 shared data cleaning scripts repository!
+Thanks for wanting to contribute code to the I3 shared data processing scripts repository!
 The focus of this repository is scripts used broadly on innovation data, but if you have general scripts too feel free to add them.
 These aren't strict guidelines, and we'll accept submissions in any format -- but the better documented the code you submit is, the more likely it is to be used and shared.

 This repository is for 2 different kinds of contribution:

 * **link to an external repository: (recommended)** you or someone else have your code hosted on GitHub, and you'd like to link it.
 This option is recommended anyway, but it's particularly important if you plan to update your code regularly, you plan to maintain the code, or you're submitting code that's maintained by someone else.
-* **the cleaning scripts/files themselves:** you'd like to host your code in this repository, and it doesn't live publicly anywhere else.
+* **the scripts/files themselves:** you'd like to host your code in this repository, and it doesn't live publicly anywhere else.
 You could choose this option if you're not planning to change the code at all, and would like us to look after it

 ## Instructions